rmoskal/rmoskal.github.io/src/pages/java-development-stack-acrimony.md

 ---
 The buzz has it that Java is old hat for web development, that'll it'll soon be eclipsed by LAMP stack or more likely Ruby on Rails.
 Yet for the kind of applications I'm often called on to deliver, something on which a pure-play internet start-up might run its business, I find myself turning to Java more and more.

 Maybe the problem is the embarrassment of riches.
 You can choose between a half  dozen open source and proprietary frameworks for most everything a typical application needs to do: object relational mapping, creating web pages, consuming web services, templating.
 There's so much code out there that if you're writing a lot of your own, you're probably doing something wrong.
 But it certainly makes it difficult to come up with an acronym.
 In this post I'm going to describe a Java development stack that I think as productive as anything  out there.
-As for an acronym, I'll probably proppose a algorithm for constructing them, but will leave the any serious acronym development work as an exercise the to the reader.
+As for an acronym, I'll probably propose a algorithm for constructing them, but will leave the any serious acronym development work as an exercise the to the reader.

 Spring and Hibernate have become truly indispensable to me in my development practice, enabling me to deliver ever more significant applications faster and with less and less effort.
 It seems like I'm in touch with the zeitgeist on this.
 I see scores of web-sites, blogs, and books touting "better, faster, lighter" Java.
 I even use them for my .net projects and there's more and more interest in spring and hibernate within that community as well.